binipringle/contracts/_texts/0-outline.md

 Under RST § 175(1), if a party's manifestation of assent is induced by an improper threat by the other party that leaves the victim no reasonable alternative, the contract is voidable by the victim.
 This can be broken down into four elements.
 (1) There must be a threat; (2) the threat must be improper; (3) the threat must induce victim’s manifestation of assent; (4) there must be no reasonable alternative (threat must be sufficiently grave to justify the victim’s assent / irreparable harm).

-**Element 1:** Under RST § 175 a threat is a manifestation of intent to inflict some loss or harm on another.
+- **Element 1:** Under RST § 175 a threat is a manifestation of intent to inflict some loss or harm on another.
 A threat may be inferred from words or conduct.

-**Element 2:** Under RST § 176, a threat is improper when (1) (a) what is threatened is a crime or a tort, ... (b) what is threatened is a criminal prosecution, (c) what is threatened is civil prosecution made in bad faith, or (d) the threat is a breach of contract made in bad faith.
+- **Element 2:** Under RST § 176, a threat is improper when (1) (a) what is threatened is a crime or a tort, ... (b) what is threatened is a criminal prosecution, (c) what is threatened is civil prosecution made in bad faith, or (d) the threat is a breach of contract made in bad faith.
 (2) A threat is improper if the resulting exchange is not on fair terms, **AND** (a) the threatened act would harm the recipient and would not significantly benefit the party making the threat, **OR** (b) the effectiveness of the threat in inducing the manifestation of assent is significantly increased by prior unfair dealing by the party making the threat, **OR** (c) what is threatened is otherwise a use of power for illegitimate ends.
 Restatement (Second) of Contracts § 176 (1981).

-**Element 3:** Courts apply a subjective test to determine whether the threat induced the victim's manifestation of assent.
+- **Element 3:** Courts apply a subjective test to determine whether the threat induced the victim's manifestation of assent.
 In applying this test the court considers the age, background, and relationship of the parties, and asks whether (A) the parties were going to sign anyway (whether they are not signing because of the threat); or (B) they weren’t going to sign but decided to after the threat.

-**Element 4:** The next sub-issue is whether the victim had no reasonable alternative to manifesting assent because the threat was sufficiently severe to justify assent.
+- **Element 4:** The next sub-issue is whether the victim had no reasonable alternative to manifesting assent because the threat was sufficiently severe to justify assent.
 In determining whether the victim had no reasonable alternative to manifesting assent, courts look at the seriousness of the threat by examining (A) the nature of the threat and the severity of the thing being threatened, and (B) the likelihood of the person following through, as well as (C) whether there were alternatives such as the person just walking away and suing.

 **Four Elements of RST §175(2)**

 Under RST § 175(2), if a party's manifestation of assent is induced by a third party, the contract is voidable by the victim unless the other [third] party to the transaction in good faith and without reason to know of the duress either gives value or relies materially on the transaction.
-This can be broken down into four elements.
-(1) There must be a threat; (2) the
+There are four elements.
+(1) Unfair terms AND (2) No benefit to party making threat OR (3) Prior unfair dealing OR (4) Use of dominant bargaining power for illegitimate ends.

-There are three exceptions.
-(1) if the third party acted in good faith; (2) if the third party didn't know of the duress, **AND** (3) either gives value or relies materially on the transaction.
+Exceptions are (1) if the third party acted in good faith; (2) the third party didn't know of the duress, **OR** (3) the other party either gives value or relies materially on the transaction.
 The contract is voidable unless the other party is innocent and harmed.

 **Lorna Bond Rule**